Shachindra/VirtueBingo/README.md

-# VirtueBingo
+# VirtueGaming
-Monorepo for the bingo game on Aptos
+Monorepo for the Web3 games like bingo on Aptos